 “The whole matter of our duty to pray and the promise of God to answer is summed up in St. Paul’s words, ‘Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding shall keep your hearts and minds through Christ Jesus.”
 A copy of this booklet is in our archives.
 See pictures of George Henry and his prayer book in Look What We Found.

-A dedicated team of Christ Church historians is gathering photos, documents, keepsakes and other interesting memorabilia.
+A dedicated team of Christ Church historians has been gathering photos, documents, keepsakes and other interesting memorabilia.
 This is a great opportunity to clean out your attic or filing cabinet, and take a trip down memory lane.
 If you have memorabilia to share (as a loan or a gift), please contact Lois Ann Partridge at .
 We'll post photos of some of the gems we find here.